warmana/cloudant-docs-fork/source/includes/guides/_transactions.md

       emit(doc.order_id, -doc.value);
     }
   }
-}
+}}

 ```

-The example below shows the Map function:

 <div></div>
+Select the built-in "_sum" reducer which produces output either as a ledger of payment events (queried with ?reduce=false):

-< Built-in "_sum" reducer
+> Built-in "_sum" reducer

 ```
 {